Antoni Wysocki: The participation in the Greater Poland Uprising

-On December 27, 1918, Antoni Wysocki led the 100-men military campaign from wildecka kompania Straży Ludowej (Wilda's People's Guard).
+On December 27, 1918, Wysocki led the 100-men military campaign from wildecka kompania Straży Ludowej (Wilda's People's Guard).
 His contingent was the first to reach the Bazar Hotel.
 Afterwards, he participated in the seizure of the sappers’ barracks in Wilda.

 On January 6, 1919, he took part in the seizure of the airbase in Ławica in Poznań.

 Activity after the Greater Poland Uprising

-In April 1919, when the Greater Poland Uprising was over, Antoni Wysocki was nominated to the commander of II baon Straży Ludowej (The Second Contingent of the People's Guard).
+In April 1919, when the Greater Poland Uprising was over, Wysocki was nominated to the commander of II baon Straży Ludowej (The Second Contingent of the People's Guard).
 Following the organizational changes, he moved to Obrona Krajowa (Domestic Defense).
 In June, he was nominated to the rank of second lieutenant.
 In the years 1919-1922 he served in the second contingent of the Domestic Defense and later formations of this contingent.

 Between 20 and 25 August 1920 he participated in the Second Silesian Uprising.

 On March 5, 1921, he was nominated to lieutenant.

 Between May 3 and July 5, 1921, he participated in the Third Silesian Uprising.

 In 1935 he was a junior department- officer in the department of control in the Greater Poland Military Museum in Poznań.
 He was a deputy director of Karol Marcinkowski and a very active member of the Greater Poland Uprising veterans’ organizations.
 He published Zarys historii Towarzystw Powstańców (‘The Outline of the History of Insurgents Associations”) in Jednodniówka Powstańca Wielkopolskiego (The Insurgents Magazine).
 He also stayed in touch with Poznań scouting.
 In August 1935, he chaired the annual ceremony of the Insurgents and Soldiers Association.
 He gave a speech about the heroic fights of the Polish Army against Bolsheviks.

 The time of World War II

-On September 4, 1939, Antoni Wysocki removed himself from Poznań along with Armia Poznań to the east banks of the Vistula.
+On September 4, 1939, Wysocki removed himself from Poznań along with Armia Poznań to the east banks of the Vistula.
 He was in charge of a convoy of cars to Lviv, which was being organized as the transfer spot by the Greater Poland-Pomerania Committee.
 It was meant to be the transfer location for the Polish people through the Hungarian and Romanian borders.
 On September 20, 1939, he participated in the defense of Lviv.
 He was the deputy commander of the assault troops.

-On October 5, 1939, Antoni Wysocki was captured by Soviet authorities - NKVD.
+On October 5, 1939, Wysocki was captured by Soviet authorities - NKVD.
 On August 2, 1940, he was tried in Lviv.
 Wysocki was sentenced to death by shooting on the basis of articles 54-2 (charge: armed uprising or armed invasion on the soviet territory, taking over the power) and 54-11 (charge: organized activities aiming to take over the power) of the penal code of the Ukrainian Soviet Socialist Republic.

-Before the execution Antoni Wysocki was being kept in prison no 2. in Lviv.
+Before the execution Wysocki was being kept in prison no 2. in Lviv.
 The execution took place on October 22, 1940.